dietotter/cpp-learning/conspect.md

 ## Standard library function objects
 - For common operations (e.g. addition, negation or comparison) we don't need own lambdas, as there are many basic callable objects defined in `<functional>` header.
 E.g.: `std::sort(arr.begin(), arr.end(), std::greater{});` using `std::greater`

+## Lambda captures
+- Unlike nested blocks, where any identifier defined in outer block is accessible in the scope of nested block, lambdas can only access specific kinds of identifiers: global identifiers, entities that are known at compile time, entities with static storage duration
+- **Capture clause** is used to (indirectly) give a lambda access to variables available in surrounding scope that it normally would not have access to:

+`std::cin >> search;`

+`auto found{ std::find_if(arr.begin(), arr.end(), [search](std::string_view str) { return (str.find(search) != std::string_view::npos); }) };` - capture *search*
+- When a lambda definition is executed, for each var that lambda captures, clone of that var is made (with identical name) inside lambda.
+Cloned vars are initialized from the outer scope vars of the same name at this point.
+While cloned vars have the same name, they don't necessarily have the same type as original vars
+- When compiler encounteres lambda definition, it creates a custom object definition for the lambda.
+Each captured var becomes a data member of the object.
+At runtime, when lambda definition is encountered, lambda object is instantiated, and the members of the lambda are initialized.
+- Captures default to const value
+- To allow modifications of vars that were captured by value, we can mark the lambda as *mutable*. `mutable` keyword in this context removes the *const* qualification from all vairables captured by value (note: only the captured copy will be modified, not the variable defined outside of the lambda).
+See: `conspect/src/lambdas/mutable-lambda.cpp`

+### Capture by reference
+- We can also capture variables by reference to allow out lambda to affect the value of the original variable: `auto shoot{ [&ammo]() { --ammo; }};`.
+Unlike variables captured by value, variables that are captured by reference are non-const, unless the variable they're capturing is const.
+- Capture by ref should be preferred over capture by value just like for passing arguments to functions (e.g. for non-fundamental types)
+- We can capture multiple variables: `[health, armor, &enemies](){};`

+### Default captures
+- **Default capture** (or *capture-default*) captures all vars that are mentioned in the lambda.
+To capture all used vars by value, use a capture value of `=`.
+To capture all used vars by ref, use capture value of `&`.
+We can mix default captures with normal captures.
+We can capture some by value, some by ref, but each variable can only be captured once.
+See `conspect/src/lambdas/default-capture.cpp`

+### Defining new variables in lambda-capture
+- If we want to capture a var with slight modification or declare a new var that's only visible in scope of lambda, we can define a var in lambda-capture without specifying its type:

+`int width{}; int height{}; std::cin << width << height;`

+`auto found{ std::find_if(areas.begin(), areas.end(), [userArea{ width * height }](int knownArea) { return (userArea == knownArea); }) };`

+*userArea* type will be deduced to be int. *userArea* will only be calculated once lambda is defined.
+The calculated area is stored in the lambda object.
+- Best practise is to only initialize vars in the capture if their value is short and their type is obvious.
+Otherwise it's best to define the var outside of the lambda and capture it

+### Dangling captured variables
+- Variables are captured at the point where the lambda is defined.
+If a variable captured by reference dies before the lambda, lambda will be left holding a dangling reference.
+- See `conspect/src/lambdas/dangling-captured-variables.cpp`

+### Unintended copies of mutable lambdas
+- Because lambdas are object, they can be copied.
+This can cause problems in some cases.
+See `conspect/src/lambdas/unintended-lambda-copy.cpp` and `conspect/text/unintended-lambda-copy.md` for comment